Most Effective Products

 spider mite up close

-• White Mites are also called spider mites, because they share one very obvious feature with spiders—eight legs.
-Mites, and even ticks, are actually arachnids, and having eight legs is a common trait between arachnid species.
+• White Mites are also called spider mites because they share one very obvious feature with spiders—eight legs.
+Mites, and even ticks, are actually arachnids; having eight legs is a common trait between arachnid species.

-• White mites are also extremely tiny, measuring in at just 0.5 mm or 1/50th of an inch in length when adults.
-What can make them easy to identify as spider mites are their production of a fine silken thread that they leave behind on plants which resemble cobwebs.
+• White mites are also incredibly tiny, measuring just 0.5 mm or 1/50th of an inch in length when adults.
+What can make them easy to identify as spider mites is their production of a fine silken thread that they leave behind on plants that resemble cobwebs.

-• White Mites are considered harmless because they don’t bite or cause any structural damage.
+• White mites are considered harmless because they don’t bite or cause any structural damage.
 But in truth, they are harmful because they shed long hairs frequently.
-These airborne hairs are notorious for carrying allergens and will cause allergic reactions those in the house.
+These airborne hairs are notorious for carrying allergens and will cause allergic reactions to those in the house.

-• If these White Mites are lucky enough to find their way to your yard, then your plants may be at risk.
-White Mites love to feed on plants, especially in the springtime.
-And when these White Mites are indoors, they’ll take over everything: your furniture, carpets, curtains, linens, and more.
+• If these white mites are lucky enough to find their way to your yard, your plants may be at risk.
+White mites love to feed on plants, especially in the springtime.
+And when these white mites are indoors, they will take over everything: your furniture, carpets, curtains, linens, and more.

-Use the description and image about to help you to identify white mites on your property.
-If you are not entirely sure, contact us and one of our pros will help you with correct identification.
+Use the description and image to help you identify white mites on your property.
+If you are not entirely sure, contact us, and one of our pros will help you with the correct identification.

 Inspection